 Social network value per user – how much is your audience worth?

 Gone are the days when social media was a ’nice to have’ for a business.
-Like most internet based tools, it is now a necessity which your customers will not only expect, but also possibly take for granted.
+Like most internet-based tools, it is now a necessity that your customers will not only expect but also possibly take for granted.
 Proving its ‘worth’ to the C-suite and investors is (thankfully) now not a challenge as long as you can justify your activities and demonstrate how it is benefiting your business.